 When trying to decide whether culinary school is worth it, you will want to learn more about the quality of the culinary arts program itself.
 Are the faculty members experienced and knowledgeable?
 What types of skills are taught in each class?
 Is the school accredited?
 Small class sizes and access to professional culinary equipment are especially helpful in a culinary training program.
 At Dorsey Schools, we provide individualized experiences in the classroom, with top quality faculty and industry-current equipment.
 In addition, the Culinary Arts diploma program at Dorsey Schools is programmatically accredited by The Accrediting Commission of the American Culinary Federation Education Foundation (ACFEF).

 Is culinary school worth it for you?
 We want to help you decide!
-Dorsey Schools offers the Culinary Arts training program at both our Waterford-Pontiac Campus and our Dorsey Schools Roseville Culinary Academy Campus (both are branch campuses of Madison Heights).
+Dorsey Schools offers the Culinary Arts training program at our Roseville Campus (a branch campus of Madison Heights).
 For more information, please visit the Culinary Arts program page, or call us at 1-888-422-1188 to learn more!

 1Bureau of Labor Statistics, Occupational Outlook Handbook, https://www.bls.gov/ooh/food-preparation-and-serving/cooks.htm